Nothing is more valuable to a sales manager than a pipeline report and dashboard chart giving complete visibility of the funnel.

 The sales pipeline chart shows there’s a dip in the size of the funnel in January.

-Deals due to close before today
+Deals due to close in earlier months

 A case in point:

 Colin Parish, VP of Sales at Moderna, downloaded the GSP Sales Dashboard from the AppExchange.
 However, Colin’s pipeline report didn’t look like our beautiful example.

 That’s because Colin’s funnel was full of opportunities with close dates in the past.
 It’s such a common problem that we gave it a name: The Bedraggled Washing Line Pipeline Report.

 See what I mean?

 Fortunately, there are five things you can legitimately do if your best pipeline report looks like a bedraggled washing line: